vuejs/docs/src/glossary/index.md

 ## event

-The idea of an *event* is common in many different areas of programming.
-Within Vue the term is commonly applied to both native HTML element events and custom component events.
+The use of events for communicating between different parts of a program is common to many different areas of programming.
+Within Vue, the term is commonly applied to both native HTML element events and Vue component events.
 The `v-on` directive is used in templates to listen for both types of event.

 For more details see:
 - [Guide - Event Handling](/guide/essentials/event-handling.html)